mlochbaum/BQN/help/range_windows.md

 ## `↕ 𝕩`: Range

-Return all indices to index into an array of shape `𝕩`, in the shape described by `𝕩`.
+Return all indices that would index into an array of shape `𝕩`.

-When given a single number, range from 0 to `𝕩-1`.
+When given a single number, range from `0` to `𝕩-1`.

            ↕ 4